StarNeit/Emercury/doc/tor.md

-TOR SUPPORT IN LUX
+TOR SUPPORT IN EMRC
 =======================

-It is possible to run LUX as a Tor hidden service, and connect to such services.
+It is possible to run EMRC as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others